Open-Wide/OWSimpleDom/README.md

 ### css_inline ###
 It provides a simple css inliner for your mailing.
-Warning : It doesn't support css selector priority (for example, #ids are as important as .classes.
-You need to declare css rules in apply order.)
+*Warning* : It doesn't support css selector priority (for example : "#id .class" won't override ".class".
+You need to declare CSS rules in the order you want them applied)

 	{set-block variable=$html}
 		<h3>Title</h3>